mauritsmaks/maurits-portfolio/content/work/smart.md

 {{< youtube JkevtR4rSe8 >}}
 ##### Short movie showing the covering of the conductive fibers with a 3D-printer.

 Adhesive bonding was used to establish an electrical contact between wires and electronics; this was done with temperature and pressure.
-The conductive fibers were pressed against the conductive pads on the Printed Circuit Board, thus creating an electrical connection.
+The conductive fibers were pressed against the conductive pads on the printed circuit board, thus creating an electrical connection.
 Advantages of this technique are its simplicity, it allows repairs and does not damage the textile.

 ![Checking the wiring of the prototype](img/work/smart/Smart_checking_wires.jpg)
 ##### Checking the correct alignment of the conductive threads and the pads on the pcb’s before adhering.